segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 7. Navigate to the **Mappings** tab, click **New Mapping**, and select **Add Users**.

 8. Under Select mappings, select the TikTok "Advertiser ID" of the audience segment you want to add users to.
 Input the `audience_id` of that audience segment under "Audience ID." **Note: A separate mapping must be created for each audience segment you plan to send Engage audiences to.**
+> info ""
+> You can get the "Audience ID" from "Assets->Audiences" page of TikTok once you have created the audience with the name of Segment's audience key.
+And the "Advertiser ID" can be visible over the TikTok URL as "aadvid".

 9. Repeat Steps 7 and 8 to also set up a **Remove Users** mapping.